DianaS96/Covid-19_visualization/README.md

   * Top 10 countries with the highest number of deaths from COVID-19
   * Covid-19 spread in the world (map visualization)

-Programming languages and technologies used: Python (Flask, Pandas, NumPy, Matplotlib), HTML, CSS
+Programming languages and technologies used: Python (Flask, Pandas, NumPy, Matplotlib), HTML, CSS, Docker

 ## Example of visualization (data as of 19/03/2022)
 ### COVID-19 data for specified country